ShivamAgrawal1909/Automated-Summarization-of-Electronic-Health-Records-using-Domain-Tuned-Large-Language-Models/README.md

 ## License

-This project is provided as-is for educational and research use.
-Add a license file if you redistribute the code.
+This project is intended for educational and research purposes.
+Licensed under the MIT License.